 @Jonny Roams

-How to: Pro Tips for Astrophotography
+Professional Tips for Astrophotography

 TIP 1: USE A WIDE LENS

-Use an ultra-wide-angle lens like the Tamron 17-28mm F/2.8 DI III RXD (Model A046) or 11-20mm F/2.8 DI III-A RXD (Model B060) zooms, or the Tamron 20mm F/2.8 DI III OSD (Model F050) prime.
+Use an ultra-wide-angle lens like the Tamron 17-28mm F/2.8 Di III RXD (Model A046) or 11-20mm F/2.8 Di III-A RXD (Model B060) zooms, or the Tamron 20mm F/2.8 Di III OSD (Model F050) prime.
 Shooting at 20mm or wider will help you capture as much of the milky way core as possible, and the distortion of a wide-angle lens helps create dramatic images.

 TIP 2: PLAN ACCORDINGLY WITH THE MOON PHASES